Crunchitect/RDPassword/README.md

 # RDPassword

 Password that are very secure for bots and regular people.
-But not from rhythm game nerds that like story games.
+But not from rhythm game nerds that also like story games.
 <video src="showcase.mp4" controls title="Title"></video>

 # How to use